2022 FIFA World Cup opening ceremony: Ceremony

+A conversation between Morgan Freeman and Ghanim Al-Muftah, a motivational speaker from Qatar, was a key component of the ceremony.
+Their interaction, which focused on the idea of "coming together despite differences," was widely praised for its symbolic representation of inclusion and diversity.
+A verse from Surat Al-Hujurat was read by Al-Muftah.
+This incident reinforced Qatar's dedication to respect and intercultural harmony.

 Panels

 The ceremony included seven panels that merged the Qatari and international cultures, showing the country's culture and values, the importance of respecting the other, and the need to change the misconception about the Arab world.